xan1242/NFSMW_LanIP/README.md

 - If connecting to yourself, do not use "localhost" or "127.0.0.1" (despite that being the default).
 Use your adapter's local IP instead (192.168.x.x).
 This is due to server not broadcasting properly across all addresses.

-- If you're doing ANY online interaction, tick the UPnP checkbox.
+- If you're doing ANY online interaction, tick the UPnP and Online checkboxes.
 In case UPnP is not available, open a UDP port `3658` manually.
 In case even that isn't an option, you will have to resort to a VPN service like Hamachi or Radmin.

 - If any issues arise, restart the game.
 This is not a very polished area of the game to begin with.